DrPandemic/battlerite-client/README.md

 For example, the telemetry API call and the assets relationships are not managed.
 We are implementing what we need for our other [project Battlerates](https://github.com/DrPandemic/battlerates).
-If you need something more, feel free to open a PR.
+If you need more, feel free to open a PR.

 # Usage
-The data structure we expose is really similar to the one from the [official API](https://battlerite-docs.readthedocs.io) but a little bit more flatten.
+The data structure we expose is really similar to the one from the [official API](https://battlerite-docs.readthedocs.io) but a little bit more flattened.
 We often merge many objects into a single one.

 This is an example to get a player's team's division.
 ```python